 Hiking the vast tundra with local guide and Polar Bear Guard

 INSECT REPELLENT: Mosquitoes and black flies will be encountered in Churchill, some years to a lesser degree than others.
 A strong repellent is a good defense against mosquitoes and other insects that we may encounter.
 A layer of clothing is a very effective defense against insects.
 Light colored clothing and no perfumes seems to help with bug management..
 In recent years, clients have been very happy with a Eucalyptus Lemon Natural Repellent as an alternative to products with Deet.
-We recommend bringing a head net and hopefully if will not be needed.
+We recommend bringing a head net while hiking through the Tundra.

 CLOTHING: Please follow our packing list and arrive with a variety of layers with hopes of some warmth and sunshine.
 There are no laundromats in Churchill, but you may turn in laundry at the front desk for a fee.
 Casual attire is acceptable while dining out in Churchill.

 LUGGAGE: A medium to large duffel bag is recommended.
 Luggage with rollers are fine.
-Be sure to check in with Calm Air and their baggage restrictions for the fare base you selected at Baggage Two small Carry ons are allowed, but may not exceed 20 pounds total for all travelers and can be reviewed here: Carry Ons.
+Be sure to check in with Calm Air and their baggage restrictions for the fare base you selected at Baggage.
+For those who booked their flights through Heartland International Tours, you are permitted two checked bags (not to exceed 50 pounds per bag).
+Two small Carry ons are allowed, but may not exceed 20 pounds total for all travelers and can be reviewed here: Carry Ons.
 We suggest bringing a small dry bag to protect personal items such as cameras, extra clothing and binoculars while kayaking, SUPPING or during boat excursions.
 Small dry boxes such as those made by Pelican can be handy for waterproofing miscellaneous items such as small cameras, sunscreen, lip balm and sunglasses.

 CELL PHONES and WIFI CONNECTION: Free Wifi connection is available at our hotel in Churchill and Winnipeg.
 App such as Facetime, Messenger, WhatsApp and Skype should work from both hotels as well.
 Wifi connections in the remote corners of the world can be slow but the service is complimentary.
 It is unlikely that you will have cell service while in Churchill.
 Be sure to put your phone on airplane mode upon arrival.